arnoldvantveld/drainage-design-toolbox/README.md

 4. Right-mouse click -> Save environment -> Save to default

 ### QGIS toolbox
-This tool is tested for QGIS3
+This tool is tested for QGIS3 and only step 5 and 6 of the toolbox are available in QGIS.
 1. Start QGIS3
 2. Go to processing menu -> Toolbox
 3. Click in the toolbox on the models icon (red/grey/blue) -> add model to toolbox (e.g. step 5)